 Fine has a point.
 If you agree that in the definition of a concept we state what it is, its essence, then you have already conceded that one kind of objects can be defined.
 However, if you accept that the idea of defining an object is intelligible in this case, you must explain why you reject the possibility of definition in the case of other objects.
 The obvious move is to point out that meanings and concepts as well as mathematical objects are much easier to define than the material objects due to the more complex nature of the latter.
 However, this is an epistemological point, namely, how can we know the essence of things?
 How can this complexity be captured in an explicit definition?
 However, what we are after is rather the intelligibility of the idea of defining an object in metaphysical terms.
 Is there something in the nature of these other objects that precludes the possibility of them being defined?
-Again, the first thought that comes to mind is that it is possible to define meanings and concepts because of their simple structure, while this is impossible in the case of the complex material objects.
-But this seems like a claim that it is impossible to give a definition that would succeed in picking one and only one object out of many.
+Again, the first thought that comes to mind is that it is possible to define meanings and concepts because of their simple structure, while this is impossible to give a definition that would succeed in picking one and only one object out of many.
 However, the real definition of an object is not supposed to state the necessary and sufficient conditions of its identity, but only the necessary ones.
 They are not supposed to be uniquely identifying - marking the object off from any other object -, but just classifying - marking it off from the objects of other kinds.
 Overall, Fine did seem to manage to put the burden of proof on his opponent who now has to explain why the idea of identifying objects should be rejected.
 For example, one could question the claim that meanings or concepts can be defined, although I find it plausible.